Typist01/sort-manager/README.md

 # Sort Manager

 ## Installation:
-- Clone repo and install Mavern dependencies
+- Clone repository and install the Mavern dependencies

 ## Usage:
 #### This is a sort manager which contains four sorting algorithms.